nokitakaze/GPT-4-Discord-Chatbot/README.md

 capabilities.
 Designed to facilitate dynamic interactions, the bot enriches Discord servers with responsive and intelligent dialogues.

+## Features

+- The bot supports a dialogue mode with multiple users, distinguishes between users, and tracks the context of the dialogue
+- It is possible to choose the bot's model

 ## Requirements

 - Node.js (v16.16 or newer) / Docker